syncfusion-content/maui-docs/MAUI/TreeView/working-with-treeview.md

 The `ItemDoubleTapped` event will be triggered whenever double tapping the item.
 The `ItemDoubleTappedEventArgs` has the following members providing information for the `ItemDoubleTapped` event:

- * `Node`: Gets the `TreeViewNode` and data associated with the double tapped item as its arguments.
+ * `Node`: Gets the `TreeViewNode` and data associated with the double-tapped item as its arguments.
  * `Position`: Gets the touch position in the double tapped item.
  * `Handled`: Gets or sets whether the event is handled or not.